Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Analysis Framework

-where, $m_{\text{LG}/\text{ToT}}$ and $m_{\text{HG}/\text{LG}}$ are scale factors from \text{LG} to ToT and from \text{HG} to \text{LG}, respectively. $\text{HG}_{\text{sat}}$ is the threshold above which the $A^{\text{LG}}$ was used, and $\text{LG}_{\text{sat}}$ is the threshold above which the $A^{\text{ToT}}$ was used.
-This is illustrated in Fig.~\ref{fig:ReadoutGain}.
-Using the positron data, we determined these parameters for as many readout channels as possible.
-For channels away from the beam axis with low hit occupancy, the average value of the parameters for the corresponding chip or Hexaboard was used.
-This step is the per channel gain calibration. \item Finally, the Si pad energy $E_{\text{pad}}^{\text{Si}}$ in MIP units is retrieved using the following :
+where, $m_{\text{LG}/\text{ToT}}$ and $m_{\text{HG}/\text{LG}}$ are scale factors from \text{LG} to ToT and from \text{HG} to \text{LG}, respectively. $\text{HG}_{\text{sat}}$ is the threshold above which the $A^{\text{LG}}$ was used, and $\text{LG}_{\text{sat}}$ is the threshold above which the $A^{\text{ToT}}$ was used, as illustrated in Fig.~\ref{fig:ReadoutGain}.
+Using the positron data, these parameters were determined for as many readout channels as possible.
+For channels away from the beam axis, with low hit occupancy, the average value of the parameters for the corresponding chip or Hexaboard was used. \item

-The $M_{\text{MIP}/\text{HG}}$ constant of each pad was obtained from the peak value, referred to as MIP value, extracted from a Landau convoluted with a Gaussian fit of the high-gain signal amplitudes distribution using muon data.
-Although these muons are not ``minimum ionizing particles'' for simplicity we refer to them as such.
-This last step represents the pad intercalibration. \end{itemize}
+To insure the uniformity of the measured energy for all pads, an intercalibration factor, $M_{\text{HG}/\text{MIP}}$, was determined with 200\GeV muons with normal incidence, which we label as MIP\footnote{A MIP in this case is a 200\GeV muon which has approximately 7\% more energy loss than the mininum ionising particle.}, and used to correct for response variations.
+The $M_{\text{HG}/\text{MIP}}$ value, referred to as MIP value, was the peak value determined for each pad by the fit to the HG amplitude distribution with a Landau convoluted with a Gaussian function (in this case the peak and the most probable values differs).
+The intercalibrated pad energy in MIP units was given by: